Orelbaz/Pipelines/K8-jenkins/README.md

 # K8s Pipeline

 The project is a CI/CD pipeline that automates the application deployment process.
-It integrates Jenkins, Terraform, Docker, and Kubernetes to enable automatic updates to the application when new commits are made to the GitHub repository.
+It integrates Jenkins, Terraform, Git, and Kubernetes to enable automatic updates to the application when new commits are made to the GitHub repository.
 This ensures a streamlined development workflow and minimizes the chances of errors during deployment.
 ## How Does It Work

 The project follows a three-stage process to automate the deployment workflow: